raspberrypilearning/cd-sebento-scratch-2/en/step_4.md

 --- hint ---

-+ Use the `go to mouse-pointer`{:class="blockmotion"} block to move the sprite to the correct sprite, and select the sprite by clicking on the little triangle.
++ Use the `go to mouse-pointer`{:class="blockmotion"} block to move the sprite to the correct sprite, and select the sprite by clicking on the little triangle in the block.

-+ Repeat the stamp code `6` times, which is the number of litres of water used.
++ Repeat the stamp code `6` times, which is the number of litres of water used per flush.

 --- /hint ---